hvaring/Prism.Autofac.Mutable.Wpf/README.md

 The `AutofacContainerRegistry` is an `IContainerRegistry`, which is what `IModule` expects.

 ## How to use it
 Your application should inherit from the abstract class `PrismApplication`, which in turn inherits from `PrismApplicationBase`.
-See [[XF] Container abstractions - PrismApplication restructure (Breaking) #1288](https://github.com/PrismLibrary/Prism/pull/1288) for more information about that.

 ### Module registration
 Your modules will receive an `IContainerRegistry` to use when registering types.
 This follows the new IoC concept for Prism.

 ### Limitations
-The interface `IContainerExtension` gets registered by `PrismApplicationBase`.
+- The interface `IContainerExtension` gets registered by `PrismApplicationBase`.
 If you resolve this interface and try to register new types after the initial container has been built, a `AutofacContainerRegistryFinalizedException` is thrown.
 The correct way to do it (outside of a module) is to resolve `IMutableContainer` and use the `RegisterTypes` method.
+- Calling `IsRegistered` will return false while building the container.
+Registrations are not available until the `ContainerBuilder` has been built.
+Modules can check `IsRegistered` for all types registered from `PrismApplication`, and for types registered by already initialized modules.